11 REASONS TO VISIT QUÉBEC CITY, QC

 THE BEST NANAIMO TRAVEL GUIDE

-Nanaimo, also called “The Harbour City”, is on the east coast of Vancouver Island, Canada, and 99,863 people lived here in 2021.
-It’s the second largest city on the island (after Victoria), and is right next to the Strait of Georgia inside the Salish Sea.
+Nanaimo, also called “The Harbour City”, is on the east coast of Vancouver Island, Canada.
+It’s the second largest city on the island and is right next to the Strait of Georgia inside the Salish Sea.

-While it’s less popular with tourists than other places on Vancouver Island, you shouldn’t miss Nanaimo, especially because of its stunning areas of unspoiled nature, artistic vibe, and its growing culinary scene!
+While less popular with tourists than other places on Vancouver Island, you shouldn’t miss Nanaimo.
+It’s known for its stunning areas of unspoiled nature, artistic vibe, and its growing culinary scene!

-I visited Nanaimo in July 2021, and I’m psyched to share the best Nanaimo Travel Guide with you!
+I visited Nanaimo for two days in July 2021 and I’m psyched to share the Best Nanaimo Travel Guide with you!

 The Urban Art Gallery

 Downtown Nanaimo alone has many cool things to see and do, so I recommend you start your tour here.
-The attraction that strikes me most is the amazing Urban Art Gallery (458 Wallace St, Nanaimo, BC V9R 5B5) at the previously decadent A&B Sound Building.
+The attraction that striked me most is the amazing Urban Art Gallery at the previously decadent A&B Sound Building.

 These murals were launched by Humanity in Art, a local artist initiative, and five local artists in 2018.
 This organization also hosted the Hub City Walls Mural Festival in 2020, when even more local artists could add their artwork around downtown.

-I love the variety of colours, painting styles, and themes, which I think makes both Nanaimoites and visitors smile, whether it’s a rainy or sunny day.
-You can also walk on rainbow-coloured crosswalks on Bastion & Commercial Street (painted in 2016 by the LGBTQ2+ community), which is another bonus!
+I loved the variety of colours, painting styles, and themes, which I think makes both Nanaimoites and visitors smile, no matter if it’s a rainy or sunny day.
+You can also walk on rainbow-coloured crosswalks on Bastion & Commercial Street (painted in 2016 by the LGBTQ2+ community)!

 Browse around Cool Shops & Boutiques in Downtown Nanaimo

-Another cool store is Literacy Central Vancouver Island (Well Read Books) (19 Commercial St, Nanaimo, BC V9R 5G3), established in 1990, which is sells all kinds of books that were donated by the local community.
+Another cool store is Literacy Central Vancouver Island (Well Read Books) (19 Commercial St, Nanaimo, BC V9R 5G3), which sells all kinds of books that were donated by the local community.

 Flying Fish (180 Commercial St, Nanaimo, BC V9R 5G6) has many stylish kitchen and cooking accessories, jewelry, body products, furniture, and other home décor.